connorobrien/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/README.md

 Conclusively, this paper posits that expanding the data set with parameter adjustments can improve model performance.
 Their accuracy post-augmentation of 94.58% is in-line with, if not better than, current state-of-the-art models, though they concede that future work would involve more focus on the deep learning model (i.e., something other than VGG19, or perhaps more tuning to it).
 They further acknowledge the cost-benefit of computational needs of running a model on 3000 versus 90,000 images and propose a lighter-weight CNN to ease those computational constraints.

 ## 5. Methods
 For this project, we implemented several 2D CNN architectures to classify different types of brain tumors.
 Previous studies using CNNs with brain MRIs for medical diagnoses have used either 2D or 3D images.
 With 3D images, the models can take advantage of additional context to improve model performance.
 However, this additional context comes at a large computational cost as training a CNN with 3D images requires far more parameters to be estimated.
-Several preprocessing methods have been proposed to reduce the computational cost of using 3D MRI images, while still maintaining the additional context the images provide when compared to using 2D MR images.
+Several preprocessing methods have been proposed to reduce the computational cost of using 3D MRI images, while still maintaining the additional context the images provide when compared to using 2D MRI images.

-Although our initial plan was to use these methods and build the CNN model using 3D data, there were several challenges that directed us to alternatively use the 2D CNN model for this project.
-While each 2D image was trained on resolution of 512 x 512 pixels with size of 200KB, 3D images were trained on high resolution of 256 x 256 x 170 with size that exceeded 40MB per image.
+Although our initial plan was to use these methods and build the CNN model using 3D data, there were several challenges that directed us to alternatively use a 2D CNN model for this project.
+While each 2D image was trained on a resolution of 512 x 512 pixels with a size of 200KB, 3D images were trained on high resolution of 256 x 256 x 170 with a size that exceeded 40MB per image.
 Because of the large 3D data size, the speed of training our 3D model became an issue.
-While training iterations for the 2D CNN finished within a day, it may have taken over weeks to train the 3D CNN models on our GPU if we increased the epochs, which in turn made it hard to tune the parameters in time.
+This in turn made it hard to tune the parameters to improve our model.
 Moreover, while the 3D patches had a depth of 166, the 3D CNN had a much smaller output stride, which caused complications with the max pooling layers.
 For these reasons, we built a 2D CNN model for our experiment.

 ### 5.1 Primary CNN Model

 We developed our baseline CNN model using insights gained from research on similar problems.
 We used a combination of the Keras library with a TensorFlow backend along with Pytorch.
 Our primary CNN approach uses convolution layers, max pooling, batch normalization, dense layers, dropout layers, and a categorical SoftMax classifier.
 The full model architecture is depicted below.